 Having a two-year federal funding commitment puts public media stations in a better position to recruit community partners for projects, one public television general manager says.
 “Advance funding signals to our (increasingly strapped) institutions that we will have the financial wherewithal to complement institutional funds in the delivery of service.”
 In addition, many public radio stations are licensed to academic institutions, and the stations find it useful to understand their funding sources two years in advance.
 As one public radio general manager reports, “Universities now are working on enrollment strategies, hiring and curriculum development for [the next year].
 Given many stations are still embedded in the university environment … the advance funding model is very helpful.”

-The advance appropriation provides lead time for the production of major programming.
-Signature series such as The Civil War, The Roosevelts, and The War, the 2007 Ken Burns film on World War II, typically require several years to produce.
+The advance appropriation provides lead time for the production of high-quality programming.
+Documentaries such as Ken Burns’ The U.S. and the Holocaust, Henry Louis Gates’ Making Black America and multimedia projects such as FRONTLINE’s Un(re)solved, typically require several years to produce.
 The advance appropriation allows producers essential time to plan, design, create, and support the high-quality programming and services that CPB is mandated to provide to viewers and listeners nationwide.
 As the Senate Commerce Committee report noted, “program series production requires the projection of budget costs over more than one year … absent reasonable assurance as to the levels of Federal funding available over a multi-year period, the Corporation and local educational stations can undertake this kind of advance planning on only the most limited scale.”

 House Report 94-245, Part 1 (House Committee on Interstate and Foreign Commerce) to accompany H.R.
 6461, The Public Broadcasting Financing Act of 1975 (Public Law 94-192)

 House Report 94-245, Part 2 (House Committee on Appropriations) to accompany H.R.
 6461